-- Make a RAM based update lblade using make. - Copy the appropriate tarc update file to the update lblade from a client system. - Run the update command on the appliance to process the tarc update.
+- Make a RAM based update LUN using make. - Copy the appropriate tarc update file to the update LUN from a host system. - Run the update command on the appliance to process the tarc update.

 The tarc update file contains a kernel update and a root filesystem update.
 Command updates are performed as a process of updating the flash root filesystem.